| Guitar Tone WoodsThere are many fine woods used today to build quality

 Most of the remainder comes from the northern Rocky

+Mountain States and Oregon.
 Somewhat lighter in color than Sitka Spruce, Engelmann offers a quicker response and greater volume potential than Sitka.

 Lighter in weight than Sitka Spruce (weighing